grafana/athena-datasource/README.md

 ## Provision Athena data source

-You can configure the Athena data source using configuration files with Grafana's provisioning system.
+You can configure the Athena data source using configuration files with Grafana's provisioning system or using Grafana's [Datasource JSON API](https://grafana.com/docs/grafana/latest/http_api/data_source/#create-a-data-source)
+.
 For more information, refer to the [provisioning docs page](https://grafana.com/docs/grafana/latest/administration/provisioning/).

 Here are some provisioning examples.